 Additional worst-case limits that must be observed on a daily basis exist for each trading segment alongside value-at-risk limits.
 In the methodology applied for risk-bearing capacity (economic perspective), the current limit utilisation is compared to the economic capital using a very high confidence level of 99.9% and holding periods that are differentiated by asset classes on the basis of the liquidity horizons for internal models prescribed by CRR II (FRTB).
-After an intensive analysis phase, we refined our market price model in that the calculation is now performed on the basis of a so-called "fat tail" distribution in the third quarter (previously: normal distribution assumption).
+After an intensive analysis phase, we refined our market price model in that the calculation is now performed on the basis of a so-called "fat tail" distribution in the previous year (previously: normal distribution assumption).
 This new methodology models unusual market movements (e.g. extreme price changes in the equity markets) more exactly and results in a lower number of potential back-testing outliers.
+The model proved its worth in the reporting period, generating an appropriate number of outliers against the backdrop of the wide market fluctuations triggered by the coronavirus crisis, which confirms the forecast quality.